ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

 - `ids` are the IDs of the Subnets to get information about.
-If omitted, gets information about all Subnets.
+If omitted, gets information about all
+  Subnets.
 - `id` is the Subnet’s ID.
-- `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the Subnet.
-If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys` will be empty.
+- `threshold` signatures from addresses in `controlKeys` are needed to add a validator to the
+  Subnet.
+If the Subnet is a PoS Subnet, then `threshold` will be `0` and `controlKeys` will be
+  empty.

-See [here](../../../nodes/validate/add-a-validator.md) for information on adding a validator to a Subnet.
+See [here](../../../nodes/validate/add-a-validator.md) for information on adding a validator to a
+Subnet.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{